MolefiModula/alx-low_level_programming/0x03-debugging/README.md

-This Project teaches about Debugging, what it is and its methods
+Project done during ALX Software Engineering Course This project teaches about Debugging and its methods: